Logo-bma

 • Errata: For changes affecting interpretation (e.g., authorship corrections).

-• Original articles remain linked to corrections/retractions.
+• Linking: Original articles remain permanently linked to their corrections or retractions.

 Advertising Guidelines